How Expansion Benefits Your Area

-Doubling Heathrow’s cargo capacity and adding 40 new long-haul destinations will connect businesses across the country to new markets and trading opportunities across the globe.
-The Airports Commission estimates that expansion could add up to £144bn worth of growth just for regions outside of London.
+Doubling Heathrow’s cargo capacity and adding new long-haul destinations will connect businesses across the country to new markets and trading opportunities across the globe.

 Connecting all of Britain

-Today, Heathrow supports domestic routes to eight cities across the UK.
+Today, Heathrow supports domestic routes to eleven destinations across the UK.
 Our expansion plan will deliver greater domestic connectivity, and we have already started delivering against this:

 - We support the principle of ring-fencing slots at Heathrow post-Brexit and are the first major airport to argue for ring-fencing to support regional route development.

-- And we have committed to bring in a £10m ‘route development fund’ to help establish new domestic connections from Heathrow.
+- And we have committed to bring in a £10m ‘route development fund’ with expansion, to help establish new domestic connections from Heathrow.